C-Otto/rebalance-lnd/README.md

 occupies the full width of your terminal.
 The bar (`=`) indicates the funds on the local side of the channel.

-The number next to the pubkey (23 in the example) can be used to directly reference this channel.
+The number next to the channel ID (23 in the example) can be used to directly reference this channel.

 ### Rebalancing a channel
 To actually rebalance a channel, run the script and specify the channel to send funds to using `-t`.
 Optionally you can also specify the channel to take the funds from (using `-f`), and the amount to send (using `-a`).
-You specify the channel(s) using the public key (pubkey) of the node at the other side of the channel, as shown in the output of `rebalance.py`.
+You specify the channel(s) using the channel ID, as shown in the output of `rebalance.py`.

-`rebalance.py -t 012345[...]abcdef -a 1613478`
+`rebalance.py -t 123[...]456 -a 1613478`

-It is also possible to indicate the `--to/-t` channel by the number shown next to the Pubkey (23 in the example).
+It is also possible to indicate the `--to/-t` channel by the number shown next to the channel ID (23 in the example).

 `rebalance.py -t 23 -a 1613478`